 by John Brown

-Now that fall is officially here, we must keep visibility in mind while staying active amongst all autumn colors.
-As the days get shorter, while enjoying your favorite outdoor activities this time of the year, the primary forms of visibility we need to focus on are passive and active visibility.
-Things like reflectors and bright colors are passive forms of visibility, While lights and blinkers are great examples of active visibility.
+With school in session and Fall in full swing, using passively bright gear is a critical component to being better seen while riding our bikes.
+The two primary forms of visibility we need to focus on are passive and active visibility.
+Things like reflectors and bright colors are forms of passive visibility.
+In contrast, lights and blinkers are great examples of operational visibility.
 Read on to see where each one is helpful and most efficient.

-Most autumn bike rides start in the light and gradually evolve into darkness as the rider pedals.
-In these cases, most riders rely on passive visibility to get them home.
-Provided your ride is under street lamps or some form of light, that passive visibility will get you home.
-The most common form of passive visibility is the lowly reflector.
-These plastic devices are required by the CPSC (U.S. Consumer Product Safety Commission) to be installed on all bicycles sold in the United States.
-You will find reflectors in two colors: white (front and wheels) and Red (rear).
+Most autumn rides start in the light and only devolve into darkness as the ride stretches.
+Most riders rely on passive visibility to get them home in these cases.
+If your ride is under street lamps or lights, that passive visibility will get you home safely.
+The most common form of passive visibility is a lowly reflector.
+The CPSC requires these plastic devices installed on all bicycles sold in the United States.
+You will find glasses in white (front and wheels) and Red (rear).

-Additionally, many apparel companies install reflective materials onto their products.
-Like the reflector on your bike, these reflective materials will take any light directed your way and return it to the source of the light so you are seen.
-Where passive reflectivity falls short is when there is no light source to activate the visibility.
+Additionally, many apparel companies install reflective materials on their products.
+Like the reflector on your bike, these reflective materials will take any light thrown at you and return it to the source of the morning.
+Passive reflectivity falls short when there is no light source to activate visibility.

-When the area is devoid of a light source, as a rider, you need to create that light to keep yourself safe.
+When the area lacks a light source, you must create that light to keep yourself safe as a rider.
 For cyclists, Lights and blinkers are the most common devices for light.
-Where the light and the blinker differ is that blinkers are designed to be seen, while lights allow a rider to both see and be seen.
+The light and the blinker differ because blinkers are designed to be seen, while lights allow a rider to see and be seen.

 Great lights are usually rechargeable and use an LED bulb.
-For riders who spend a lot of time off-road or on unlit paths, these lights are a necessity.
-While most mount onto the bars or helmet, there are a few companies that integrate lights into the bike or your helmet.
+These lights are necessary for riders who spend much time off-road or on unlit paths.
+While most mount onto the bars or helmet, a few companies integrate lights into the bike or your helmet.

 Blinkers are usually battery-operated and use an LED to flash intermittently.
 These blinkers can easily be mounted to your bicycle.
-In some cases, blinkers are incorporated into helmets, gloves, shoes, saddles, and handlebars.
+Blinkers are sometimes incorporated into helmets, gloves, shoes, saddles, and handlebars.

 What to use this Fall

-For the fall season, mount a pair of lights to the bike (one front and one back).
-When you get stuck in low light and high traffic, switch on the lights.
-Even If your route uses a road with street lights for any portion, a front light makes things safer.
-Overall, think ahead before your next ride and be prepared to ensure you can see others and they can see you.
+Mount a pair of blinkers to the bike (one front and one back).
+Switch on the blinkers when riding in low light and high traffic.
+A front light makes things safer if your route will be unlit for any portion.
+Overall, think ahead before your next ride and pack to ensure you can see in the dark while others can see you.